 Description: In this class students study the physical, intellectual, social, and emotional development of a child from conception to age 3.
-Topics include development theories, conception, prenatal development, labor & birth, infant development and toddler development.
+Topics include development theories, conception, prenatal development, labor & birth, infant and toddler development and families/parenting.
 This class is a basic foundation course for any student wanting to pursue a career working with children in any capacity and is a great stepping stone to the Child Development course.
-Do not take this class if you've already taken Child Development.